Preparing Your Fourby for Offroad Exploring

 Comprehensive Tool Kit

 Build your kit around your vehicle, not a generic hardware store bundle.
+Even having simple hand tools can really get you out of trouble, even if its bloody hard work compared to using power tools.

 -